 Ms. Mary Jane Patterson, who is normally a laid-back woman, an excellent blood donor and submissive employee, now has become quite loud.
 “How dare you!
 I am a Votary.
 You owe me respect.”

 He stares at her.
 “Look, lady: If you really want to die that bad, I can personally offer more pleasant ways.”

-They have argued like this for twenty minutes, back and forth and miserable.
+They have argued like this for at least five minutes, back and forth and miserable.
 Terrance has never liked this particular Votary – she is too cautious for his tastes, too limited in conversation.
-She has never liked him – she finds him crude, brash, and wild.
+She has never liked him, either – she finds him crude, brash, and wild.
 Still, his impatience here is inexcusable.